Lauren Goodger Blasted On Instagram For ‘Ruining’ Her Face

 Former The Only Way Is Essex star Lauren Goodger took to Instagram yesterday to share an up-close selfie with her 764,000 followers.
 Nearly three-quarters of the snapshot featured the U.K. TV personality’s heavily surgically enhanced face.
 Taken while holding her camera at a bit of an angle, her blue eyes sparkled, and her lips shined with a thick layer of gloss.

-While the TV personality appeared to be in high spirits based on the caption of the snapshot and it did accumulated over 4,000 likes and nearly 150 comments in just 24 hours, the picture was not showered with support.
+While the TV personality appeared to be in high spirits based on the caption of the snapshot, and it accumulated over 4,000 likes and nearly 150 comments in just 24 hours, the picture was not showered with support.
 In fact, many of Goodger’s followers begged the busty brunette to lay off the cosmetic surgery.

 “It’s too late to judge.
 The damage is done… she looks plain scary.
 But my heart goes out to her,” one sympathetic fan penned in the comments.

-A second added: “You have ruined your original pretty face.”
+“You have ruined your original pretty face,” a second added.

 “Lovely stop changing your face,” a third chimed in.

 As The Inquisitr reported a month ago, the former TOWIE star is no stranger to trolls running rampant in the comments section of her Instagram posts.
-That, however, hasn’t stopped the brunette bombshell from sharing photos she was especially proud of.
+That, however, hasn’t stopped the brunette bombshell from sharing photos she is especially proud of.

 According to a recent piece by The Daily Mail, many fans have started to express concern that the TV personality had made so many cosmetic changes to her body she was “unrecognizable.”